Lupron 3.75mg 7.5mg 22.5mg 11.25mg 30mg

 - Itching and swelling of the face, tongue, and throat

-There are also some reports from patients that taking Lupron may lead to
+There are also some reports from patients that taking this drug may lead to

 - Weight gain